Play the Songs

 *Music samples courtesy of Sepia Records and Warner/Chappell Music, Inc.

 - Brief History

 PAINT YOUR WAGON brings us the story of the wandering gold miner in the Old West.
-Ben Rumson discovers gold, and soon finds a community growing up that bears his name.
-After much hesitation Ben is finally convinced to send the only woman in Rumson, his daughter Jennifer, east to school.
+Ben Rumson discovers gold, and soon builds a community that bears his name.
+After much hesitation, Ben is finally convinced to send the only woman in Rumson, his daughter Jennifer, east to school.
 He takes this step too late, though, as Jennifer has already fallen in love with a Mexican miner, Julio.

 A Musical Play

 Alan Jay Lerner Frederick Loewe